api3dao/vitepress-docs/docs/guides/airnode/rrp-request.md

 Note the constructor parameter `airnodeRrpAddress`, which is the public address of the AirnodeRrpV0.sol protocol contract on the blockchain you wish to use.
 It is used by RrpRequesterV0.sol to point itself to AirnodeRrpV0.sol.
 See the list of all
 [Airnode contract addresses](/reference/airnode/latest/airnode-addresses.md) in the reference section.

-## Step #2: Implement the request logic
+## 2. Implement the request logic

 There are two types of requests provided by the AirnodeRrpV0.sol contract.
 See the concepts and definitions